-Choices International operates in 7 East Asian countries: Brunei, China, Indonesia, Malaysia, Singapore, Thailand and Vietnam.
-In East Asia, our organization is represented by a regional secretariat and by a local industry support group.
+Choices International operates in 8 East Asian countries: Brunei, China, Indonesia, Malaysia, Philippines, Singapore, Thailand and Vietnam.
+In East Asia, our organization is represented by a regional secretariat.

 In East Asia, Brunei, China, Indonesia, Malaysia, Singapore and Thailand have implemented the positive Front-of-Pack (FOP) labelling.
 We have helped these countries with developing their national criteria based on our international Choices criteria.
 As we are helping Vietnam with the development of their national criteria, we are starting discussions with the Philippines, who are planning to launch the traffic-light labelling system, which is, in our opinion, less effective.